 As our customers may already know, YoloBox is an Android-based software-driven device.
 It is evolving and gets more powerful with additional features through updates.
-The other side of the coin with the software nature, the updates may bring small bugs that are difficult to detect during testing.
-For most bugs, they could be easily fixed via another update.
+On the other side of the coin with the software nature, the updates may bring small bugs that are difficult to detect during testing.
+Most bugs, they could be easily fixed via another update.
 For urgent bugs that impact users’ main streaming workflow, it could be reduced to a few hours(if not minutes) according to how big the impact is, as we pride ourselves as a live streaming technology company that has the industry’s most responsive and diligent engineering team.

 Q1: Why is my battery display showing wrong？

 - Please note that this only happens in a small portion of devices

 - It does not always show the correct remaining battery percentage

 - Users can not turn on YoloBox when it’s charging.
 (Users have to plug in for a while, unplug the charging cable, then turn on YoloBox)

 - When HDMI Output to an external monitor, the battery drops fast